LapoBini/lapobini.github.io/content/authors/admin/_index.md

     date_start: "2023-01-01"
     date_end: "2023-08-31"
     summary: |
-      - Worked with Prof Lucrezia Reichlin and Prof Giovanni Ricco on the stability of the Phillips Curve over time.
+      - Research assistant for Prof Lucrezia Reichlin (London Business School), Prof Silvana Tenreyro (London School of Economics), Prof Veronica Guerrieri (Chicago Booth) and Michala Marcussen (Societe Generale).
-      - Studied the impact of oil supply shocks on prices and real activities for the US and the Euro Area.
-Work presented by Prof Reichlin at the 25th Annual DNB Research Conference (November 2022), Inflation strikes back: drivers and policy reactions, title of the presentation: “Inflation Puzzles”.
+      - Contributed to the 26th Geneva Report (2023) "The Art and Science of Patience: Relative prices and inflation", analyzing the effects of the Covid-19 pandemic and Ukraine war on global inflation.
+Work presented at the 25th ICMB Geneva Conference on the World Economy.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`